mnie-fallback/MNie.github.io/_posts/2017-02-14-testCategorizationMSpec.md

 ---
 layout: post
-title: Test tagging/categorization in Machine.Specifications
+title: Subject attribute in Machine.Specifications, how to categorize Your tests?
 ---

 Hi!